kth-step/HolBA/README.md

 We estimate the artifact takes around two hours to build and replicate on a modern machine.
 We tested on an Intel Core i5-9600K with 32GB RAM.
-Less RAM than 32GB is unlikely to work, due to some demanding case studies.
+Less RAM than 32GB is unlikely to work, due to demanding case studies.

 ## Getting Started Guide